calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * How do my ideological/values/beliefs shape my perception of what a teacher is?
 * Teacher identity
 * How do my life experiences shape my engagement with teaching and with being a learner in a professional context?
 (Epistemology and ontology, conscious and unconscious bias)
-* What is criticality, educational ‘wisdom’ and the different types of teacher knowledge?
+* What is criticality, educational 'wisdom' and the different types of teacher knowledge?
 * Mental health and wellbeing